 This is the last day of walking and we move along the same route as we came.
 We leave the national park at Monjo and cross the Dudh Kosi again four times.
 After Phakding we descent to Ghat.
 A final climb brings us to Lukla airport and we can finally take off our shoes and dance along with our staff at the goodbye party.

 Price Includes: Guide, assistants, 3 meals per day, afternoon tea & snacks, accommodation for the duration of the trek (2 persons per room).
 However, during high season one room per two clients may not be always available.
 If this should happen we request our clients to be flexible and share a triple or room with four beds.
-Annapurna Park entry and TIMS fees, staff insurance, transport to and from the trailhead, two nights' accommodation pre and post the trek and a complimentary massage after the trek from Seeing Hands, a blind organization. (proud to introduce one of our product) and can supply 75 liters backpack for the main trekking stuff, light crampons, gaiters and trekking map.
+Annapurna Park entry and TIMS fees, staff insurance, transport to and from the trailhead, and can supply 75 liters backpack for the main trekking stuff, light crampons, gaiters and trekking map.
 Assistant- (maximum weight to carry is 10 kg for female assistant guide and 13 kg for male assistant guide).
 Doesn't include: Soft beverages, air tickets & client insurance

 A cultural journey to Solu is a newly discovered route by 3 Sisters Adventure team.
 Many of our permanent staff membe...